 What if I take marijuana or marijuana products to school?

-Schools have the discretionary decision to report to law enforcement agencies offenses that involve alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid and are required to immediately report incidents that constitute a felony offense.
+Schools have the discretionary decision to report to law enforcement agencies offenses that involve alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid, and are required to immediately report incidents that constitute a felony offense.
 (Code of Virginia § 22.1-279.3:1(A))

-You could be subject to both school disciplinary action and criminal action.
+The student could be subject to both school disciplinary action and criminal action.
 Code of Virginia § 22.1-277.08 allows local school boards to consider expulsion of any student determined to have brought a controlled substance, imitation controlled substance, or marijuana onto school property or to a school-sponsored activity.
 This is the most serious disciplinary action that a school board can impose.

 What if I smoke and drive?